lwschm/non-farmers/README.md

-# Do non-farmers pay more for farmland than farmers?
+# Do non-farmers pay more for land than farmers?
 **Lorenz Schmidt, Martin Odening and Matthias Ritter**

 This repository is for the work "Do non-farmers pay more for farmland than farmers?" and contains the code for the paper.